European Association of Development Agencies

 Goals / Remit

-Founded in 1992, the European Association of Economic Development Agencies brings together professionals working on economic development in Europe.
-During these three decades EURADA has been supporting the internationalisation of regional economic practitioners; they can network, advocate, and participate at a European Union wide level.
+Founded in 1992, the European Association of Economic Development Agencies brings together professionals working on regional development in Europe.
+During more than three decades EURADA has been supporting the internationalisation of regional and local development agencies; they can network, advocate, and participate at both EU and international level.

-A Development Agency is an entity that carries out an economic development mission characterised by the search of the collective or overall interest of an area (and not corporative or sectorial), and that is significantly linked with a local, metropolitan or regional authority with respect to management, financing or missions.
-A Development Agency is a designated public meeting place and support for local economic actors with a dynamic structure oriented to support consolidated enterprises and potential entrepreneurs.
-EURADA is their international well established facility.
+A Development Agency is an entity that carries out an territorial development mission characterised by the search of the collective or overall interest of a specific area (and not corporative or sectorial), and that is significantly linked with a local, metropolitan or regional authority with respect to management, financing or missions.
+A Development Agency is a designated public meeting place and/or orchestrator of local stakeholders with a dynamic structure oriented to support the innovation ecosystems.
+EURADA is their European well-established facility.

 Main EU files targeted

-- DG REGIO: Regional policy, regional partnerships for innovation (RPIs), interregional innovation investments (I3) initiative, smart specialisation strategies and cohesion funds
+- DG REGIO: Regional policy, regional partnerships for innovation (RPIs), interregional innovation investments (I3) initiative, smart specialisation strategies and cohesion funds, talent harnessing platform, Just Transition Platform

-- DG GROW: Industrial modernisation platform, Defence and dual use industry, Watify, ReConfirm, Small business act, SME envoys, European network of defence-related regions, access to finance, EEN, IPR-Helpdesk, Internationalisation, Cluster support, social innovation and social enterprises
+- DG GROW: Industrial modernisation platform, Defence and dual use industry, Small business act, SME envoys, access to finance, EEN, IPR-Helpdesk, Internationalisation, Cluster support, social innovation and social enterprises

 - DG Research: Regional aspects of research and innovation, smart cities, seal of excellence, synergies with structural funds, widening participation, financial instruments, Horizon Europe ecosystems